Source: Facebook, Quora, Twitter("X")

 James, bless him, keeps the server humming.

-"Our descendants will be animated by gradients of genetically preprogrammed well-being that are orders of magnitude richer than today's peak experiences.” -David Pearce) Yes, not quite the prediction one night expect from a negative utilitarian.
+"Our descendants will be animated by gradients of genetically preprogrammed well-being that are orders of magnitude richer than today's peak experiences.” -David Pearce) Yes, not quite the prediction one might expect from a negative utilitarian.

 But for technical reasons, I think the future is most likely sublime.